+Civic engagement not only benefits our communities, but has positive benefits for individual well-being, reducing isolation and creating connections with people and institutions beyond ourselves.
 Helping students draw connections between policy or legislation and course content, disciplinary questions or field-related priorities is critical for educating students about the role we all play in shaping the communities we live in, not only while at University of Michigan but also in the future.
 While it can be challenging to know where, or even if, to begin making these connections more explicit in your courses, we can support your efforts.
-Below, we have shared an initial compilation of resources.
-Over the coming months, we will work with our campus and national civic partners to continue to develop additional content, activities, and ideas for supporting students’ full engagement in civic life.
+We also offer simple strategies to encourage students to vote.

 - Campus Election Engagement Project

 - Treating Covid-19 as a teachable moment for your discipline

 - Civic Learning in the Major by Design

 - The Pathways to Civic Engagement & Community Change offer students multiple (and overlapping) ways to contribute to a more just and inclusive democratic society.
 Our companion Guide for Academic Partners offers strategies and resources that support each of the pathways: